-Project-based learning is difficult to define because the term is broad and far reaching.
+Project-based learning is difficult to define because the term is broad and far-reaching.
 It is sometimes used interchangeably with Problem-based learning or included under other umbrella terminologies, such as the inquiry-based approach.
 The main elements of the approach, which values “learning by doing”, center on students looking for solutions to non-trivial problems by asking and refining questions, debating ideas, making predictions, designing and planning experiments, collecting and analyzing data, drawing conclusions, communicating ideas to others, and creating artifacts.
-Other key features include collaboration between students, and multi-discipline investigations that relate to the real world.
-Advantages include the development of 21st century skills, improved academic achievement, self-discipline and increased motivation to learn.
+Other key features include collaboration between students and multi-discipline investigations that relate to the real world.
+Advantages include the development of 21st-century skills, improved academic achievement, self-discipline, and increased motivation to learn.

-Practicing project-based learning at school, aligns what students are learning with the needs of the modern workplace, making it a desirable objective for schools to pursue.
+Practicing project-based learning at school aligns what students are learning with the needs of the modern workplace, making it a desirable objective for schools to pursue.
 Yet, a large number of failed attempts lead a growing number of teachers to give up on the practice altogether.
 The two most significant challenges are teamwork, an important skill that holds the potential for conflict and free-riding by students, and the difficulty experienced by teachers and students in adapting to non-traditional teaching and learning roles.
-Other important challenges include demanding workloads for teachers and students, superficial gain of content knowledge, lack of clear implementation guidelines, lack of focus on identified learning outcomes, a lack of trained personnel that can lead PBL, and lack of adequate professional development to train PBL.
+Other important challenges include demanding workloads for teachers and students, a superficial gain of content knowledge, lack of clear implementation guidelines, lack of focus on identified learning outcomes, a lack of trained personnel that can lead PBL, and lack of adequate professional development to train PBL.

 Both teachers and students consider teamwork to be challenging.
 Although they recognized its great benefits with students’ future careers, they experienced a great deal of frustration in facilitating it.
-Students attitude towards teamwork is ambiguous.
+Students’ attitude towards teamwork is ambiguous.
 Some flat out hate it, but when assigned to a group with motivated students, they seem to like the experience.
-Students point to free riding, unequal division of labor, large groups, poor attendance or dropping out altogether, as the main issues they have to tackle with.
+Students point to free riding, unequal division of labor, large groups, poor attendance, or dropping out altogether, as the main issues they have to tackle with.
 In an article titled: “What teens resent: Classrooms controlled by students rather than teachers,” Maureen Downey reports that most students hate teamwork because they say that “the smartest kids do all the work.”
 As it turns out, students resent a lack of a framework for ensuring equal contribution from students and would greatly benefit from training about collaborative work.

-When going through literary sources to identify what contributes to great teamwork, most sources are pointing to the creation of a learning atmosphere where students are comfortable to discuss issues relevant to their own lives and beliefs and to “make mistakes without fear of criticism or judgement.”
+When going through literary sources to identify what contributes to great teamwork, most sources are pointing to the creation of a learning atmosphere where students are comfortable to discuss issues relevant to their own lives and beliefs and to “make mistakes without fear of criticism or judgment.”

 In an article titled “Building Better Teams for Project-Based Work,” Tom Vander Ark reports about Google’s efforts to improve teamwork, by hiring Julia Rozovsky, a Yale MBA, to establish what group norms were the key to better teams.
 To everyone’s surprise, the conclusion was that “psychologically safe environments,” where teams can have safe discussions and different viewpoints, succeed more.
-According to the article, good teams had high social sensitivity, where team members could sense how others felt based on their tone of voice, their expressions and other nonverbal cues.
+According to the article, good teams had high social sensitivity, where team members could sense how others felt based on their tone of voice, their expressions, and other nonverbal cues.
 As a result, teams at Google started inviting quiet people to give input during meetings.
-This practice and stating the goal of every collaboration up front, made them much more effective as a team.
+This practice and stating the goal of every collaboration upfront made them much more effective as a team.